Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Decay character theory of linear systems

 Note that the fact that $e^{-\kappa_1t}\leq C_{k}(1+t)^{-k}$ for any $t>0$ and $k\geq 0$, gathering \eqref{hhhh} and \eqref{ffff}-\eqref{llll}, we get the upper bounds \eqref{upperlinear}.

 Conversely, if we assume that $V$ satisfies \eqref{upperlinear}, then

 On the other hand, it follows from $\eqref{asy:error}$ that

 So, one may employ Proposition \ref{propgeneral2} for the profile $V^{*}$ given in \eqref{Vp}.
-It follows from Proposition \ref{lemmaSKpositive} that $-\mathcal{A}$ is the strongly elliptic operator.
-Consequently, there is an orthogonal matrix $P(\xi)$ such that \eqref{symbol} holds true for $\alpha=1$.
+It follows from the [SK] condition and \eqref{eq:SK-elliptic} that $-\mathcal{A}$ is the strongly elliptic operator.
+Consequently, one can construct an orthogonal matrix $P(\xi)$ such that \eqref{symbol} holds true for $\alpha=1$.
 By Lemma \ref{lemma22}, we deduce that there exist two constants $r_0, R_0>0$ such that